isomerpages/moe-stmargaretpri/_announcements/President's Award 2026.md

 Nominations for PAT 2026 will close on **9 January 2026** at 12pm.

-More informations can be found [here](https://www.moe.gov.sg/news/press-releases/20251021-open-for-nominations-presidents-award-for-teachers-and-outstanding-youth-in-education-award).
+More information can be found [here](https://www.moe.gov.sg/news/press-releases/20251021-open-for-nominations-presidents-award-for-teachers-and-outstanding-youth-in-education-award).